Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

-As aforementioned, these distinct excitations over a wide range of energies can lead to photon emission, detected with CL in the IR-UV range, through different relaxation pathways, some of which are still not understood.
-TR and SP are typical of photonic materials, characterized by a phase-locked relation with the exciting electrons \cite{paper149} (as it happens with photons).
-As a consequence extinction (EELS) and emission (CL) spectra are similar, with only slight shifts expected\cite{paper251}.
-In nanostructures, they emit photons in the sub-picosecond time scale.
-TR is always observed to emit photons when crossing a dielectric boundary (Fig. \ref{Exc-Dec_Pathways}A), although it can be experimentally difficult to disentangle in a light-emission spectrum (CL) when more intense signals occur in the same range \cite{Polman2019, Stoger2021} (Fig. \ref{Exc-Dec_Pathways}B).
-SPs typically have larger oscillator strengths compared to TR.
+After having been created through the above-detailed absorption process revealed by EELS, these distinct excitations over a wide range of energies can lead to photon emission, detected with CL in the IR-UV range, through different relaxation pathways, some of which are still not understood.
+TR and SP are typical of photonic materials, characterized by a phase-locked emitted photon relative to the exciting electrons \cite{paper149}.
+As a consequence extinction (EELS) and emission (CL) spectra are similar, with only slight shifts expected\cite{paper251}, and therefore we expect a CLE spectrum to closely resemble a CL spectrum.
 In luminescent materials, absorption and decay pathways are expected to be more complex upon electron excitation.
-As depicted in Fig. \ref{Exc-Dec_Pathways}C, NBE, bulk plasmons, core-hole excitations, or direct excitations can lead to the emission of light.
-The weight of different pathways could not be measured in the past.
-For this reason the most intense absorption path, the bulk plasmon, has been attributed as the main source of multiple electron-hole pairs generation \cite{Rothwarf1973,MTC15}, leading to light emission after relaxation to point defects \cite{MTC15,Bourrellier2016}, single atoms \cite{Rothwarf1973} or excitons in quantum wells\cite{Meuret2016}.
-Finally, atomic core-level excitations can also lead to light emission, as observed in the past \cite{AHB1964}.
+As depicted in Fig. \ref{Exc-Dec_Pathways}C, NBE, bulk plasmons, core-level excitations, or direct excitations can lead to the emission of light, and we expect the CLE to be quite different from the EELS.
 A microscopic description of the weight of each energy transfer processes is still not available.